dpgaspar/Flask-AppBuilder/README.rst

     python init_app.py

-Use init_app.py (folder scripts on git) will create a fresh new database.
+Use init_app.py (folder 'bin' on git) will create a fresh new database.
 Add an 'admin' associated with role "Admin" with all permissions.
 The 'admin' password will be 'general' change it on your first access using the application.
 (Click the username on the navigation bar, then choose 'Reset Password')